redhwannacef/mamis-meals/recipes/msemmen.md

 - 2 cups of fine semolina
 - 1 cup of bread flour
-- 1 teaspoon of salt
+- 1 tsp of salt
 - 1 1/4 cups of water

 ## Instructions